Extended-Thunder/enhanced-priority-display/README.md

 Enhanced Priority Display Thunderbird / SeaMonkey add-on
 ========================================================

+**About Thunderbird 115+ support:** The Thunderbird internal implementation of the message list and what ability there will be for add-on maintainers to customize it are still in flux.
+A decision about porting this add-on to TB115+ will be made once they settle down.

 AMO home page, from which the add-on can be downloaded and installed:
 [https://addons.mozilla.org/thunderbird/addon/enhanced-priority-display/](
 https://addons.mozilla.org/thunderbird/addon/enhanced-priority-display/)